DAGWorks-Inc/burr/docs/concepts/state-machine.rst

 Running
 -------

-There are three APIs for executing an application.
+There are four APIs for executing an application.

 ``step``/``astep``
 ------------------